Knowing yourself helps to narrow your job hunt

 You're not alone in considering a job hunt.
-A recent report from Metlife.com found that about 1/3 of surveyed employees hope to have a different job within a year. (source: Metlife 2011 9th annual study of employee benefits trends: A blueprint for the new benefits economy)
+A December 2016 report from CareerBuilder.com found that about 1 in 5 employees hope to have a different job in the coming year.

 And, the number of people dissatisfied with their jobs appears to be increasing.
-The Society for Human Resource Management survey found that the percentage of unhappy employees has been rising since 2009.
-Like you, people are reacting to job uncertainty by hunting for new jobs
+The Society for Human Resource Management found that the percentage of unhappy employees has been rising since 2009.
+Like you, people are reacting to job uncertainty by hunting for new jobs.

 So how can you find a new job that's perfect for you?
 Begin with some of the many job sites on the web.
-You might begin with an article we recently ran on "16 Totally Free Job Sites You Need to Know About".
+You might begin with an article we ran on 16 Totally Free Job Sites You Need to Know About.

 But today we're not going to focus on how to do resumes or network to hunt for job openings.
 Let's look a little deeper and see if we can't help you decide what type of job, company and career you should be pursuing.
 Rather than sending out thousands of electronic resumes, we'll try to narrow your search so that your efforts become focused.